Codification (law): Statutory

+Regulatory

-Rules and regulations that are promulgated by agencies of the Executive Branch of the United States Federal Government are codified as the Code of Federal Regulations.
+Rules and regulations that are promulgated by agencies of the Executive Branch of the United States Federal Government are published in the Federal Register and codified in the Code of Federal Regulations.
 These regulations are authorized by specific legislation passed by the legislative branch, and generally have the same force as statutory law.

 International law codification

 Following the First World War and the establishment of the League of Nations, the need for codification of international law arose.
 In September 1924, the General Assembly of the League established a committee of experts for the purpose of codification of international law, which was defined by the Assembly as consisting of two aspects: